lgbt-foundation/whitepaper/whitepaper.md

 ## INTRODUCTION

-In recent years, the LGBT community<sup>int-1</sup> has gained recognition with an increased number of societies and governments becoming more accepting of and providing equal rights to LGBTs.
+In recent years, the LGBT<sup>int-1</sup> community has gained recognition with an increased portion of society and governments becoming more accepting of and providing equal rights to LGBTs.
 The work of many organizations and individuals fighting for LGBT rights is one driving force behind this progress.
-Another is that an increasing number of corporations worldwide are now openly supporting diversity and inclusion, understanding that social responsibility is fundamental to the operation of their business, and that it is an important matter to their customers.
+Another is that a growing number of corporations worldwide are now openly supporting diversity and inclusion, understanding that social responsibility is fundamental to the operation of their business and an important matter to their customers.

 Progress for the LGBT community has become visible through landmark events, such as:

   * legal recognition of [marriage equality in 26 countries](https://en.wikipedia.org/wiki/Same-sex_marriage) including the United States of America, Australia, Colombia, and South Africa, and soon with Taiwan and Austria to follow;
   * the emergence of publicly open LGBT politicians in senior leadership roles, such as Jóhanna Sigurðardóttir, the Prime Minister of Iceland, in January 2009 and Leo Varadkar, the Irish Taoiseach, as of June 2017<sup>int-3</sup>;
-  * apologies and restitution issued to victims of anti-LGBT discrimination, such as Justin Trudeau’s USD 100M pledge to homosexual purge victims in Canada in 2017<sup>int-4</sup> or the Royal pardon of Alan Turing by the Queen of England in 2013 followed by a [pardon of all men cautioned or convicted](https://en.wikipedia.org/wiki/Alan_Turing_law) under historical legislation that outlawed homosexual acts in England and Wales.;
+  * apologies and restitution issued to victims of anti-LGBT discrimination, such as Justin Trudeau’s USD [100M pledge to homosexual purge victims in Canada](http://www.cbc.ca/news/politics/100-million-apology-gay-purge-victims-1.4421921) in 2017 or the Royal pardon of Alan Turing by the Queen of England in 2013 followed by a [pardon of all men cautioned or convicted](https://en.wikipedia.org/wiki/Alan_Turing_law) under historical legislation that outlawed homosexual acts in England and Wales.;
   * the supportive stance of a large part of the international community toward eliminating remaining anti-LGBT laws and constraining leaders in less progressive countries, most visibly in the [United Nations Human Rights Council’s 2011 Resolution on LGBT Rights and General Assembly declaration of LGBT rights](https://en.wikipedia.org/wiki/LGBT_rights_at_the_United_Nations), signed by a combined 99 member states, and;
   * improvements in treatment, cure, prevention, and increased de-stigmatization of HIV/AIDS, such as the [FDA approval for Truvada as pre-exposure prophylaxis (PrEP)](https://aidsinfo.nih.gov/news/1254/fda-approves-first-drug-for-reducing-the-risk-of-sexually-acquired-hiv-infection) in 2012 and [Prince Harry’s continued call to de-stigmatize HIV](https://www.theguardian.com/uk-news/2017/oct/13/prince-harry-calls-for-society-to-embrace-hiv-aids-tests-diana) in 2017.

 This hard work is far from over.
 There are still many countries in which openly identifying as LGBT results in massive repercussions or even life-threatening consequences.
 Even in countries where the legal basis appears equal, the reality is often different.
 Discrimination, bullying and worse are experiences on which nearly every member of the community can give a firsthand report.
-Either of these situations is where the introduction of the LGBT Token can help.
-But first, we need to understand the challenges that face the global LGBT community in order to understand the benefits from blockchain technology.
+Any of these situations is where the introduction of the LGBT Token can help.
+But first, we need to understand the challenges that face the global LGBT community in order to understand the benefits it can gain from blockchain technology.

 ### Understanding the Challenges

 There are many complex factors that contribute to discrimination against the LGBT community, from societal legacies like religious fundamentalism to more specialized issues like transgender bathroom laws.
-However, a few challenges have root causes that we can effectively address today, as new technologies becomes available.
+However, a few challenges have root causes that we can effectively address right now, as new technologies becomes available.

-The most fundamental and initial challenge we aim to solve is an insufficient definition and understanding of the size of the global LGBT community.
-The size of the LGBT community is measured from voluntary reporting of sexual orientation and behavior.
+The most basic and fundamental challenge we aim to solve is an understanding of the size and composition of the global LGBT community.
+Today the size of the LGBT community is measured from voluntary reporting of sexual orientation and behavior.
 Clearly, respondents' willingness to do this can vary considerably by country, region and age group.
-Further challenges happen when a government overlooks the necessity of identifying its own LGBT population, such as the recent decision by the U.S. Census Bureau to [not include questions regarding sexual orientation and gender identity in the 2020 Census](https://www.npr.org/2017/07/18/536484467/census-bureau-found-no-need-for-lgbt-data-despite-4-agencies-requesting-it) of the American Community Survey.
+Further challenges happen when a government overlooks the necessity of identifying its own LGBT population, such as the recent decision by the U.S. Census Bureau to [not include questions regarding sexual orientation and gender identity in the 2020 Census](https://www.npr.org/2017/07/18/536484467/census-bureau-found-no-need-for-lgbt-data-despite-4-agencies-requesting-it).
 This leads to difficulty measuring the exact size of the global LGBT population.

 It has also been observed that in anti-LGBT environments, members of the LGBT community may frequently be held back from full economic participation, such as joining in the labor force or gaining job promotions, which restrains their spending power as well as their ability to influence society toward greater equality.

 Furthermore, economic analysis has traditionally focused on the consumer interests of affluent, white gay men.
-The full spectrum of sexual orientations and gender identities with the LGBT community has not yet been represented or recognized by corporations on anywhere near the same scale as that initial group.
+The full spectrum of sexual orientations and gender identities within the LGBT community has not yet been represented or recognized by corporations on anywhere near the same scale as that initial group.
 There is a pressing need for all in the LGBT community to be properly represented, and for their full economic participation to be realized.
-Unfortunately, the economic benefit and progress enjoyed by certain segments of the community have not extended as much to the larger LGBT community and on a worldwide scale.
+Unfortunately, the economic benefit and progress enjoyed by certain segments of the community have not extended as much to the larger LGBT community, nor on a worldwide scale.

 > _"It is now time for the LGBT community to take full control of their destiny.
 By unleashing the power of technological innovation, we can exert the community's economic might to double down on the rightful pursuit of equal rights and full acceptance."_ <br/> - Christof Wittig, Founder and CEO of Hornet

 ### Estimating The Size Of The LGBT Community

 Public polls and studies carried out by statistics agencies in advanced economies such as the U.S. and the UK have found that between 3 and 7 percent of the adult population identify as LGBT.
 A [study carried out by Gallup in the U.S. in 2017](http://news.gallup.com/poll/201731/lgbt-identification-rises.aspx) found an average of 4.1% of U.S. adults (10 million in total) identified as LGBT, with over 7% of millennial-aged respondents identifying as LGBT.
 When applied on a global scale to the world’s adult population (16 years+) of 5.3 billion, the 3-7 percentage range gives an LGBT population estimate of between 160 million and 373 million adults globally.
-Putting that into perspective, if the LGBT community were a country, it would be the third-largest in the world by population, ranking behind only China and India.
+Putting that into perspective, if the LGBT community were a country, it would be the third-largest in the world by population, ranking behind only China and India<sup>int-5</sup>.

+That number will only continue to grow.
+A [2016 study by J Walter Thompson Innovation Group](https://broadly.vice.com/en_us/article/kb4dvz/teens-these-days-are-queer-af-new-study-says) found that only 48% of Generation Z teenagers in the U.S. identify as exclusively heterosexual.
+The future is no longer a straight line, and as that generation grows up, its spending power and impact on the global economy will only increase.

 > **If the LGBT community were a country, it would be the third-largest in the world by population, comparable to the U.S.**